 A Master Service Agreement (also known as an MSA Contract) is a legal document that records the agreement between a service provider and a customer.
-A well-written and clear MSA Contract can assist in avoiding disputes between clients and service providers caused by misunderstandings or different expectations between the two parties involved.
+A well-written and clear Contract can assist in avoiding disputes between clients and service providers caused by misunderstandings or different expectations between the two parties involved.

 Key Provisions of an MSA contract

-Even though each professional services transaction has its own set of nuances and challenges that must be addressed adequately in the MSA Contract, some critical areas of an MSA Contract include the choice of law and forum, the scope of work, confidentiality, the independent contractor relationship, and the ownership of intellectual property.
+Even though each professional services transaction has its own set of nuances and challenges that must be addressed adequately in the MSA Contract, some critical areas of a Contract include the choice of law and forum, the scope of work, confidentiality, the independent contractor relationship, and the ownership of intellectual property.